Corporate Science Fellow, Materials Sciences

 I am currently working on...

-北京快3线路 www.4w1e.cn Developing our materials sciences competences in terms of materials processing, properties, polymer physics and characterization.
-I am now applying these competences to various projects in order to develop new high-performance engineering plastics, fibers and coatings - like the low-temperature curable powder coating that we recently introduced for coating heat-sensitive substrates.
+北京快3线路 www.4w1e.cn Developing our materials sciences competences in the fields of materials processing, properties, and polymer physics.
+We are applying these competences to various projects in order to develop new high-performance engineering plastics and fibers, innovative and environmentally friendly coatings and materials for biomedical, advanced solar and additive manufacturing applications.

 The aspect of my work that excites and inspires me the most is...

-Being able to apply state-of-the-art academic insight and knowledge in an industrial context; and then translating that knowledge into value-added applications that can benefit society.
+Being able to apply state-of-the-art academic insight and knowledge in an industrial context; and then translating that knowledge into value-added applications that can drive sustainable living to the next level.
 I’m inspired by discovering “how materials work” and, based on this, finding solutions and opportunities to develop new materials.

 The breakthrough I would most like to see made in my field is...

-The development of polymeric materials that enable the most demanding applications, with unique new functionalities.
-I’d like to see the development of new polymer products with a step-change in lower weight, higher durability, and longer life spans – all of which will help to drive a more sustainable society.
+The development of polymeric materials that enable the most demanding applications of our customers, with unique new functionalities that contribute to improved health and living, green products and applications, and new mobility and connectivity.
+In particular, I’d like to see the development of new polymer products with a step-change in lower weight, higher durability, and longer life spans – all of which will help to drive a more sustainable society.

 - Materials science of polymeric materials